th2-net/th2-codec/README.md

 ### Split on 'publish' pins

-For example, you have got big source data stream, and you want to split them on some pins via session alias.
+For example, you have a big source data stream, and you want to distribute it to different pins depending on the session alias.
 You can declare multiple pins with attributes `['decoder_out', 'parsed', 'publish']` and filters instead of common pin or in addition to it.
 Every decoded messages will be direct to all declared pins and will send to MQ only if it passes the filter.